kuzudb/kuzu-docs/docs/cypher/query-clauses/match.md

 - The maximum length of variable length relationships is capped at 30.

 ### Single Shortest Path
-On top of variable length relationships, user can search for single shortest path by specifying `SHORTEST` key word in relationship, e.g. `-[:Label* SHORTEST min..max]`.
+On top of variable length relationships, user can search for single shortest path by specifying `SHORTEST` key word in relationship, e.g. `-[:Label* SHORTEST 1..max]`.
 The following query finds a shortest path between `Adam` and any city and returns city name as well as length of the path.
 ```
 MATCH (a:User)-[e* SHORTEST 1..4]->(b:City)